 NYU has such a variety of programs it’s hard not to be interested in more than one.
 Students can double major or do a cross-school minor in another NYU undergraduate school.

-NYU announced that it received a record-breaking 105,000 applicants for first-year undergraduate admissions in a recent cycle.
+NYU announced that it received 118,000 applicants for first-year undergraduate admissions in the most recent cycle.

 NYU is one of the largest and highest-ranked universities in the world.
 NYU is quite competitive, although it regularly admits many driven and capable students.